This content was updated for accuracy and relevance on Jan 27, 2025

 How can physical therapy help?

 Addressing the pain or discomfort is important for treating any type of sports injury.
 Whether or not you’ve seen a doctor for your baseball injury, consulting your physical therapist and undergoing rehabilitation physical therapy is a great step to take in managing any sports injury and getting back on the field playing the sport you love.
 Your physical therapist will help you outline exactly what needs to be done in the short- and long-term.
 They have the skills and knowledge to directly help you with any of the treatments listed above, can help you navigate what can oftentimes be a very scary and unfamiliar experience of surgery and doctor’s visits, and help guide you through the rehabilitation and recovery process.
-Furthermore, they have the expertise to assess any potential underlying problems that could have led to your current injury.
-You and your physical therapist can then develop a plan for injury prevention and make sure your whole body is ready to go when you are ready to get back on the field.
+Contact us to learn more today.

 Article By: Anne Diaz-Arrastia, PT, DPT, OCS